 - Use caution when spraying during the day, as the hornets may panic and swarm.

-- Wasp and hornet spray is often oil-based to help it stick to the insects; try not to spray too much into shrubbery, and rinse siding or plants that you do hit with insecticide after the insects are gone.
+- Wasp and hornet spray is often oil-based to help it stick to the insects; try not to spray too much into shrubbery, and rinse siding or plants that get hit with insecticide after the insects are gone.

 - Don’t stand directly underneath a hornet’s nest when spraying.
-Their entrance and exit point is a single hole at the bottom of the nest, and you don’t want to be standing there should they all come pouring out.
+Their entrance and exit point is a single hole at the bottom of the nest, and no one wants to be standing there if they all come pouring out.

-Hornets are social beings, so if you see several around your home, it’s likely there’s a nest nearby.
+Hornets are social beings, so if there are several hanging around, it’s likely there’s a nest nearby.
 Their nests are distinctive.
-Every wasp nest is papery, but the hornets’ nest is shaped like an upside-down teardrop and has a small circular opening at the bottom where the hornets enter and exit.
+Every wasp nest is papery, but a hornet’s nest is shaped like an upside-down teardrop and has a small circular opening at the bottom where the hornets enter and exit.
+Homeowners who are unsure what they’re looking at and need a visual can search online for “hornet nest vs. wasp nest.”
 Up to 1,000 hornets can share the space in a large nest, so it’s ideal to locate and remove nests when they’re small.
 Unlike other stinging insects, however, hornets prefer to tuck their nests into secure locations: deep in a tree or shrub, tucked into a crevice in a building, in a rotting tree stump, or protected by the eaves of a home or shed.
 Ground hornets, also known as cicada killers, even burrow into soil.
-Bees’ nests will have visible hexagonal cells, and yellow jackets’ nests have a swirly gray textured exterior and multiple entrances.
+This makes a ground hornet nest difficult to spot unless hornets are actively coming or going.
+Bees’ nests will have visible hexagonal cells, and yellow jackets’ nests have a textured swirly gray exterior and multiple entrances.

 STEP 2: Spray the nest with insecticide.

 Ideally, spray at night when the hornets are all “at home” and less active.
-After donning protective gear (including long pants, long-sleeved shirt, socks, gloves, and goggles), arm yourself with a commercially prepared insecticide.
-Often labeled as long-distance or flying insect spray, it should be capable of propelling itself for some distance, so you don’t need to get too close.
-Be aware of the wind when you use this method: stand where the wind will not blow the spray into your face.
+After donning protective gear (including long pants, long-sleeved shirt, socks, gloves, and goggles), grab a can of commercially prepared insecticide.
+Often labeled as long-distance or flying insect spray, the best wasp spray should be capable of propelling itself for some distance, so homeowners don’t need to get too close.
+Be aware of the wind when using this method; on a windy day homeowners may find the insecticide blowing into their face while spraying the nest.
 Using a flashlight to help aim, spray the hive thoroughly according to the directions on the can.
 Watch closely for swarming hornets, and leave the area if necessary.

 STEP 3: Wait a few hours and spray again if any hornets remain.

-It’s not safe to remove the nest unless you are reasonably sure that you have killed all the hornets.
-Wait at least several hours (overnight is better) and observe the nest to see if any hornets are coming and going.
+It’s not safe to remove the nest unless the homeowner is reasonably sure that all of the hornets have been killed.
+Wait at least several hours (overnight is better), and observe the nest to see if any hornets are coming and going.
 If they are, spray again, and continue this process until no more hornets remain.